eli-johnson-04/aad-project/Milestone_1/Algorithm and Analysis 2.md

 - Let $cost$ represent the total height of the platforms, initialized to $cost = 0$.
 - Let $w(r_j)$ represent the width of the current row, initialized to $w(r) = 0$.
 - Maintain the height of the previous painting, $prevH$, initialized to $h_0$ (painting $p_0$).
-- Keep track of the paintings in the current row.
+- Keep track of the paintings in the current row, and of the total number of rows.

 In the list of paintings, Repeat the following for each painting $p_i$:
 - If $w(r_j) + w_i \leq W$: